 The Common Application, which has been simplifying college applications since 1975, has rolled out a new version of its application, christened CA4, effective August 2013.
 Applicants planning to enter college as freshmen or transfer students in the fall of 2014 should be aware of these changes.
 Homeschooling parents, take note, particularly if you have already worked with the Common App in previous years and are expecting it to be the same.
 It’s not!

 As a homeschooling family, chances are, the biggest question you hear (right after “What about socialization?”) is “How will you prepare your student for college?”
-With our two students now in college and medical school, I can use the clarity of hindsight to look back on our own journey and highlight the top ten principles that worked for us.
+Now that our two students are college graduates, I can use the clarity of hindsight to look back on our own journey and highlight the top ten principles that worked for us.
 Though every family is unique, these basics form a useful foundation for most homeschoolers traversing the college prep path.

 Classic writer’s block is that crippling paralysis that strikes when we’re expected to come up with eloquent, edifying words—typically, under a time limit.
 But a different kind of writer’s block can strike homeschoolers seeking to meet the demands of high school level writing.
 Clearly, writing skills are vital for college preparation as well as for life, but for some, just trying to get started can bring on that vexatious paralysis.
 However, with a little forethought and the courage to just “plunge in,” you can successfully teach writing to your teen.